timojuez/hificon/README.md

 ### Proprietary OS
 On Mac/Windows, download and install nmap and Python3 with Pip and PyGObject.
 Then execute:
-`$ git clone https://github.com/timojuez/freenon.git freenon && pip3 install --user wheel && pip3 install --user ./freenon/[autosetup,nongnu_desktop] && rm -R ./freenon && freenon_setup`
+`$ git clone https://github.com/timojuez/freenon.git freenon && pip3 install --user wheel && pip3 install --user ./freenon/[autosetup,nongnu_desktop] && rm -R ./freenon && freenon_setup --no-discover`

+Add the amp's IP address as "Host = [IP]" to .freenon.cfg in your user directory.
 To connect the extra mouse buttons, start `freenon_mouse_binding`.
 You may want to add the command to autostart.

 ### Uninstall